 - How behavior can be seen as sexual and how to deal with sexual behavior

-- Healthy sexual relationships are built on trust and respect; saying NO is okay
+- Healthy sexual relationships are built on trust and respect; being able to say “NO” is important

 - How babies are made and what behaviors are likely to lead to pregnancy